Car Rental in Brno (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from Brno-Tuřany Airport for convenience upon arrival, or compare rates at city center locations near the main train station - international agencies typically offer more flexible terms and English-language support than local operators.
+Rent from Brno-Tuřany Airport for convenience upon arrival, or choose city center locations for potentially better rates - international agencies offer standardized service while local Czech companies may provide competitive pricing.

 Before driving off, thoroughly document any existing damage with photos, verify the fuel policy (full-to-full is standard), and confirm you have all required documents including insurance papers and emergency contact numbers.

-Brno's historic city center features narrow cobblestone streets and tram tracks that can be slippery when wet - exercise caution around tram lines and give trams right of way as they cannot deviate from their tracks.
+Brno's historic city center features narrow cobblestone streets and tram tracks that can be slippery when wet - exercise caution during rain and give trams right of way as they cannot stop quickly.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners